 If your child is absent we will:

 Parents are expected to contact school at an early stage and to work with the staff in resolving any problems together.
 This is nearly always successful.
 If difficulties cannot be resolved in this way, the school may refer the child to the Local Authority.
-Local Authority Officers work with schools, families and other professionals to reduce persistent absence and improve overall attendance.
+Local Authority Attendance Specialists work with schools, families and other professionals to reduce persistent absence and improve overall attendance.
 If attendance does not improve, legal action may be taken in the form of a Penalty Notice, prosecution in the Magistrates Court or the application of an Education Supervision Order, designed to strengthen parental responsibilities and ensure improved attendance.

 Poor punctuality is not acceptable.
 If a child misses the start of the day they can miss work and do not spend time with their class teacher getting vital information and news for the day.
 Late arriving pupils also disrupt lessons, can be embarrassing for the child and can also encourage absence.
 Good time-keeping is a vital life skill which will help our children as they progress through their school life and out into the wider world.